Estimated reading time: 10 minutes

 - Any amount for persons under 21, other than medical cannabis registry.
 Petty Misdemeanor, if legal for 21 and up.

-Plants growing in adult personal residence – number:
+Plants growing in adult residence: number

 - 21 or more “marijuana plants”